uzumstanley/How-to-Avoid-Data-Bias/README.md

 • Data bias can occur in a range of areas, from human reporting and selection bias to algorithmic and interpretation bias.

+• Sample bias occurs when a dataset does not reflect the realities of the environment in which a model will run.

+• An example of this is certain facial recognition systems trained primarily on images of white men.

+• These models have considerably lower levels of accuracy with women and people of different ethnicities.

+• Another name for this bias is selection bias.